 Follow the signage to find your numbered seat.
 Please only use your assigned study space.
 Moving desks could have implications for any track and trace activity needed.

 Please help us keep everyone safe by following our Covid-19 safety measures.

-- Wear a face covering when you are moving about in the library, unless you are exempt.
-You may remove your mask whilst studying.
+- Wear a face covering at all times in the library, unless you are exempt.

 - Use the clearly marked areas and floor markings to navigate around the building

 - Study spaces have been marked in line with current social distancing guidelines, only use the desk you are assigned

 - Use the sanitisation stations throughout the Library

 - Clean your study desk before and after you use it and put the used wipes in the general waste bins